jdeschamps/EMU/README.md

 <br>

 - Compatible with **drag and drop Java design**.
 - No need to hard code device property names.
 - Easy and intuitive configuration of the UI through EMU's interface.
+- Switch between configurations with a single click.
 - No compiling necessary when you exchange devices.
 - One UI to rule them all: easy transfer between your microscopes.